CYSO’s mission is to inspire and cultivate personal excellence through music.

 Chicago Youth Symphony Orchestras has provided music education through orchestral programs and performance opportunities of the highest caliber since 1946.

 100% of CYSO graduates pursue college studies, often at the most prestigious universities and conservatories in the nation.
-Students go on to become professional musicians in the world’s finest orchestras and music ensembles, and are also found working as teachers, community leaders, doctors, lawyers, entrepreneurs, and business professionals.
+Students go on to play in the world’s finest orchestras and music ensembles, and are also found working as teachers, community leaders, doctors, lawyers, entrepreneurs, and business professionals.
 Most importantly, whether or not students continue their music studies after high school, they leave with a strong sense of discipline, increased confidence, and a deep appreciation for music and the arts.

 CYSO is a 501(c)(3) nonprofit organization investing in the future of music and the next generation of leaders.